zoeurl/zoedowney.github.io/_posts/2023-11-18-the-batman.md

 image-alt-text: "Zoë Kravitz as Selina Kyle and Robert Pattinson as Batman stare into each other's eyes.
 Batman holds Catwoman by her upper arm"
 ---

 ‘Hidden in the chaos is the element’ is a signature line from the opening gambit of Matt Reeves’ _The Batman_ (2022).
 It lays down the tone of the murky, crime-solving caper to follow.

-I am not a devotee of fantasy or superhero lore.
+As a rule, I am not a devotee of fantasy or superhero lore.
 My filmic taste aligns with the darker side of myth and legend, and such crowd-pleasers rarely deliver on promises of true grit.
 This gloomiest and most [stylish](https://www.vogue.com.au/fashion/news/zoe-kravitz-batman-fashion/image-gallery/33d5a9c8e728739c5b74b92c29e962a6) entry into the DC canon paves an alternative path into the world of the Dark Knight that engages even with my cynical sensibilities.

 _The Batman_ is the first in a revised saga that at last resembles a comic book anti-hero turned cinematic.
 This version is unrecognisable compared to the [Adam West](https://www.youtube.com/watch?v=RsYA8Gr5NTY&ab_channel=RetromanIE) caricature seared into childhood memory.
 Sure, he’s still _Batman_: a caped crusader with fists poised to tackle the usual crowd of thugs and goons.
 However Reeves’ film, verging on horror, possesses a maturity and jet-black humour that is incomparable with earlier iterations.